multinettt/ARC-9_BOCW/README.md

 Because of the sheer size of individual weapons, this pack and repository will be split into different weapon classes in the future.

+UPDATE: Pistols will be released to the workshop soon.
+This repository will be split into different parts.
+Shared content, attachments and pistols will be ejected and have their own repositories.
+This big one will stay as the work-in-progress guns.

 ## Weapons List:

 ### Assault Rifles: